Glossary TermApril 20, 2024

 • Red bars = price closed lower than it opened

-• Taller bars = more volume that period
+• Taller bars = more volume in that period

 Example: